internetmara/FullStack/README.md

 # HashMaps

-HashmMaps, a Weedmaps clone, is a online directory that allows users to browse, purchase and locate cannabis dispensaries and products.
+HashMaps, a Weedmaps clone, is an online directory that allows users to browse, purchase and locate cannabis dispensaries and products.

 [Live Demo](https://hash-maps.herokuapp.com/#/)